czottmann/obsidian-mononote/README.md

 # Mononote

-This plugin ensures each note occupies only one tab.
+This plugin ensures each note occupies only one tab **per window pane**.
 If a note is already open, its existing tab will be focussed instead of opening the same file in the current tab.
 Works for opening notes via links, menus, hotkeys.

-## Scenarios

-As an example, assume these open tabs:
-- Tab 1 containing Note A
-- Tab 2 containing Note B

-What's changed:
-- In Note B (Tab 2), clicking a link to Note A will focus Tab 1, and Tab 2 will continue to show Note B.
-- In Note B (Tab 2), attempting to open a link to Note A in new tab will focus Tab 1, no new tab will be opened.

-What's not changed:
-- In Note B (Tab 2), clicking a link to Note C: Note C will be opened as usual.
-- Tab splitting
-- Clicking links in Graph view
+For Mononote to work correctly, _Settings_ → _Editor_ → **_Always focus new tabs_ MUST BE ENABLED**.
+This is because it hooks into the `active-leaf-change` event which is not fired for new files when this setting is disabled.
+Technical limitations, sorry.

 ## Bug Reports & Discussions